ConnorGriffin/Posh-YNAB/README.md

 * Implement functionality for all API endpoints
 * Change tab complete for Category Name to use "CategoryGroup: CategoryName" rather than just "CategoryName" (-CategoryName parameters should support either as valid input)
-* Due to ParameterSet restrictions, add custom required parameter prompting for required parameters that have an ID or Name type.
-Alternatively accept ID in the Name field, but this would mess with tab complete.
+* ~~Due to ParameterSet restrictions, add custom required parameter prompting for required parameters that have an ID or Name type.
+Alternatively accept ID in the Name field, but this would mess with tab complete.~~
 * ~~Add AccountName and BudgetName parameters to Get-YNABAccount and Set-YNABDefaults~~
 * ~~Add transaction presets~~
 * Add ValueFromPipelineByPropertyName for all applicable parameters
-* Build ArgumentCompleters for all applicable parameters
+* ~~Build ArgumentCompleters for all applicable parameters~~
 * Add comment-based help for all functions
 * ~~Publish to PSGallery, integrate with some kind of CI/CD (look into [this](https://github.com/LawrenceHwang/powershell-ci-pipeline-with-aws))~~
 * Add Pester tests
 * Automatically update FunctionsToExport and AliasesToExport on build
 * Merge all functions into a single .psm1 file on build
 * Add aliases for all functions (remove YNAB piece, so Get-YNABBudget is just Get-Budget)
+* Add support for transfer transactions

 ## Endpoint Progress